Ohio Amish Country: History

 The Holmes County community was founded in 1808 and the Geauga County community in 1886.

 At the time of the Holmes County settlement's founding there was at least one sizable village of Native Americans on the northern edge of what would become Holmes County, near the Killbuck river.
 Jacob Miller and his sons, Henry and Jacob, travelled in 1808 from Somerset County, Pennsylvania, and built a cabin northeast of the current village of Sugarcreek in Tuscarawas County.
 Henry overwintered on the claim, and the other two returned to Pennsylvania for the winter.
-The rest of the family, including Miller's nephew Jonas Stutzman, returned the next year in a Conestoga pulled by a team of six, a trip that took a month.
+The rest of the family, including Miller's nephew Jonas Stutzman, returned the next year in a Conestoga wagon pulled by a team of six, a trip that took a month.
 The Millers settled in Tuscarawas, and Stutzman continued on to the area of the current village of Walnut Creek, about five miles west, and built a cabin on the creek.
 In 1810 six families and in 1811 two more families from Somerset County joined the Walnut Creek settlement.
 In 1818 the government decreased the land prices from $2 per acre to $1.25 and by 1835, the Holmes County settlement included two hundred and fifty families.

 Beginning in the 1860s, a schism between conservative Amish, centered in Holmes County but occurring throughout North American Amish communities, separated the Amish into the Old Order Amish and the Amish Mennonites, most of whom merged into Mennonite communities.
 During the 1900s, the Holmes County community experienced multiple schisms into over thirty different groups, birthing several new orders and some that eventually became non-Amish.
 The Schwartzentruber Amish, considered the most conservative of Amish orders, split off in the 1910s.
 The Andy Weaver order split off in the 1950s.
 The New Order Amish, considered the most technologically liberal, split off in the 1960s.

 As of 2010 there were over fifty Amish settlements in Ohio and 418 congregations, more than any other state.
-Ohio's rural counties are attractive to Old Order Amish because travel by horse-and-buggy requires essential services such as shopping, banks and medical care to be within a distance manageable by that method of transportation, which limits travel to about 10 to 35 miles per day depending on various factors.
+Ohio's rural counties are attractive to Old Order Amish because travel by horse-drawn vehicle requires essential services such as shopping, banks and medical care to be within a distance manageable by that method of transportation, which limits travel to about 10 to 35 miles per day depending on various factors.
 Ohio State University researcher Joseph Donnermeyer called Ohio "the perfect mix", saying, "You can't be too rural.
 You have to be close enough to a town with the basic necessities."